interop-alliance/life-server/README.md

 ### Generate a config file

-The easiest way to setup `personal-data-framework` is by running the `init` wizard.
+The easiest way to setup `life-server` is by running the `init` wizard.
 This will create a `config.json` in your current folder:

 ```